-Save current image to filename.fit.
-Fits headers MIPS-HI and MIPS-LO are added with values corresponding to the current viewing levels..
+Saves current image to filename.fit.
+Fits headers MIPS-HI and MIPS-LO are added with values corresponding to the current viewing levels.

-Save current image under the form of a bitmap file with 8bits per channel: filename.bmp (BMP 24 bits).
-This function is like a screenshot of what you see with the levels updated.
-This is very usefull to share an image in the bitmap format.
+Saves current image under the form of a bitmap file with 8bits per channel: filename.bmp (BMP 24 bits).

 savejpg filename [quality]